hpparvi/ldtk/README.md

 ## News

+- Version 1.5 (3.3.2021)

+    - LDTk can now use four different sets of the modelled stellar spectra: `vis`, `vis-lowres`, `visir`, and `visir-lowres`.
+      The first, `vis`, is the original one by Husser et al (2013) spanning from 50 nm to 2600 nm; `vis-lowres` is a lower resolution version of the original dataset, binned to a 5 nm resolution; `visir` is a new version of the original model set extended to span from 50 nm to 5500 nm; and `visir-lowres` is a lower resolution version of the new model set binned to 5 nm resolution.

+    - The model set can be chosen in the `LDPSetCreator` initialisation by setting the `dataset` argument.
+LDTk uses `vis-lowres` as a default, but `visir-lowres` can be used when dealing with IR observations, and the original versions (`vis` and `visir`) can be used if a spectral resolution higher than 5 nm is required.

 - Version 1.4

     - Added automatic detection and re-download of corrupted fits files (a highly welcome contribution by T. Fatahi).